massalabs/massa-sc-toolkit/commands/init/README.md

 You now have your own AssemblyScript project setup, with Massa's sdk installed.

-You can now run `npm run asbuild` to compile your AssemblyScript files.
+You can now run `npm run build` to compile your AssemblyScript files.

+By default it will build `assembly/index.ts`.

 To use librairies as massa-as-sdk and @massalabs/as you need to import the required function, for instance :